 The Frostbite ice fishing rod we chose

 Two tiers of Frostbite ice fishing rods are available.
-The Medallion series and the Vantablack series (Updated from the Burnt 2.0 series.
-Their Medallion lineup offers higher end features like large, titanium recoil guides that reduce freeze up and a full, premium cork handle with a black handle hugger for a completely custom feel.
+The Twilight series and the Vantablack series (Updated from the Burnt 2.0 and Medallion series).
+Their Vantablack lineup offers higher end features like large, titanium recoil guides that reduce freeze up and a full, premium cork handle with a black handle hugger for a completely custom feel.

-The Burnt 2.0 series boasts the same custom rod blanks as the Medallion rods minus the titanium guides.
+The Twilight series boasts superb quality rod blanks that appear to be the same as the Vantablack rods minus the titanium guides.
 Although, Twilight rod blanks are a gray color and the Vantablack rods are well, black.
-The cork handle on Burnt rods also have an integrated reel seat for tape-free reel attachment.
-For some avid ice anglers, the full cork handle and recoil guides are a must which justifies the higher price for the Medallion series.
+The cork handle on Twilight rods also has an integrated reel seat for tape-free reel attachment.
+For some avid ice anglers, the full cork handle and recoil guides are a must which justifies the higher price for the Vantablack series.

-In our opinion, the 36” L Royal Flush is one of the most versatile rods Frostbite offered.
+In our opinion, the 36” L Royal Flush was one of the most versatile rods Frostbite offered.
 However, after trying the Drench, we aren’t so sure of that any more.
 The 39” Drench is a well rounded rod on the ice.
 It’s ideal for trout, panfish and even light tackle techniques for walleye and bass.
 For us, the design and length make the Drench a great JawJacker rod.
 Want to see how to create the ultimate JawJacker setup with the Drench?
 Then check out our complete guide before you leave.

 When it comes to price, Frostbite ice rods have the advantage over the competition.
 One of the reasons we decided to buy from Frostbite was because trying to find quality craftsmanship at big box stores is nearly impossible and the price of a true custom ice rod is a bit steep.
 Frostbite nestled themselves in the middle quite nicely.

-The Burnt series rods are at the same price point as a few popular, entry level rods that are available at BassPro or Scheels.
-However, the thoughtful upgrades included on Frostbite’s Burnt rods make a huge difference in fishability.
+The Twilight series rods are at the same price point as a few popular, entry level rods that are available at BassPro or Scheels.
+However, the thoughtful upgrades included on Frostbite’s Twilight rods make a huge difference in fishability.

-Most models of the Burnt 2.0 ice rods cost about $45.
-And honestly, at that price you get your money’s worth.
+Most models of the Twilight ice rods cost around $60.
+And honestly, at that price, you get your money’s worth.
 Pair it with a decent reel and for less than a $100 you have a top notch setup.
 Not something I can say for other manufacturers.

-Once you jump up to the Medallion series, prices hover around $90 for the most popular rods.
-The addition of titanium recoil guides and a full cork handle doubles the price but it’s still a far sight cheaper than other premium rods.
+Once you jump up to the Vantablack series, prices hover around $120 for the most popular rods.
+The addition of titanium recoil guides and a full cork handle doubles the price but it’s still slightly cheaper than other premium rods.